datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ![Line plot of x versus y](../fig/08_line_plot.png)

 or create a matplotlib `figure` and `axis` object first and add the plot to the created objects:

+> ## Tip: Cross-Platform Visualization of Figures
+> Jupyter Notebooks make many aspects of data analysis and visualization very easy.
+This includes
+> doing some of the labor of visualizing plots for you.
+But, not every one of your collaborators
+> will be using a Jupyter Notebook.
+The .show() command allows you to visualize plots
+> when working at the command line, with a script, or at the iPython interpreter.
+In the
+> previous example, adding  ```plt.show()``` after the creation of the plot will enable your
+> colleagues who aren't using a Jupyter notebook to reproduce your work on their platform.
+{: .callout}

 ~~~
 fig, ax = plt.subplots()  # initiate an empty figure and axis matplotlib object